shinying/Video-Swin-Transformer/README.md

 ```

 Set `data.test.pipeline.1.window_interval` to adjust the number of frames between two windows. \
-Set `model.test_cfg.max_testing_views` to fit your GPU memory. \
+Set `model.test_cfg.max_testing_views` to fit your GPU memory size. \

+The features of all videos are collected in an hdf5 file `OUTPUT`. \
-Specify `--dataset` if you need a customed key for mapping to video feature in the h5 file. \
+Specify `--dataset` if you need a customed key for mapping to video feature in the hdf5 file. \
 You have to implement the key parser in the function `get_key_parser` in [`tools/extract.py`](https://github.com/shinying/Video-Swin-Transformer/blob/d5f54a3dd3bdf5ae4a369d22d4303d2d51887a27/tools/extract.py#L71), which, given a video path, outputs the video feature key. \
 The default feature key of a video is its file name without the path and extension.